thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 ### optimization
 * optimize review order computation
-* rewrite the README + tell about docstrings and PEP + tried tf-idf + use another sbert if english
+* rewrite the README + tell about docstrings and PEP + tried tf-idf + use another sbert if english + tell that it interferes with mod time
 * add tags after clusters
 * do a simple parallelization wrapper for the tqdm loops at the end: https://stackoverflow.com/questions/9786102/how-do-i-parallelize-a-simple-python-loop
 * run the script on notes and not cards